VMjack64/SOC-Homelab/PART13BONUS.md

 The rest of the pipes weren't utilized in some capacity, as they didn't appear in the event code 18 results.

 ### EventCode 10 (ProcessAccess)
-`AnyDesk.exe` is the process responsible for a majority of these events:
+`AnyDesk.exe` is the process that makes up the majority of these events:
 ![](/screenshots/422.png)
 ![](/screenshots/423.png)